On This Page:

 Rent: Rent control was abolished in Slovakia from 2007, and previously did not apply to individually-owned apartments.

 Tenant Security: The tenant can break the contract at any time by giving three months’ notice without needing to give a reason, while the landlord needs substantial reasons to break an ongoing contract.

 Healthy economic growth; falling unemploymentSlovakia is one of Eastern Europe’s most successful transition countries.
 Born in 1993 after seceding amicably from the Czech Republic (the two countries were formerly known as Czechoslovakia), it has a stable polity and liberal market economy.
 Slovakia benefited from eight years’ reform under the centre-right coalition led by Mikulas Dzurinda (1998-2004) whose reforms won praise from international organizations, and who oversaw EU and Nato entry.

 The economy’s rapid growth facilitated the country’s membership of the Organization for Economic Cooperation and Development (OECD) and the European Union (EU) in 2004.
 In December 2007 Slovakia became a full member of the Schengen Zone, allowing passport-free travel in the 24-member European nations.

-The country had an annual inflation rate of 1% in June 2017, up from -0.8% in the same period last year, according to the Statistical Office of the Slovak Republic.
-Consumer prices are expected to increase by 1.4% this year, after falling by 0.5% in 2016, 0.3% in 2015 and 0.1% in 2014, according to the European Commission.
+The country had an annual inflation rate of 2.8% in June 2018, up from from -0.8% two year ago, according to the Statistical Office of the Slovak Republic.